What is a Breast Lift?

 A mastopexy removes excess skin on and around the breasts to raise, reshape, and firm up the breasts.
 Nipples and areolae may be repositioned, and the areolae may also be reduced in size.
 A breast lift can be combined with breast augmentation if the patient also wants an increase in breast volume or size.

-Any woman who longs for the breasts she had before children or weight gain and loss can be a perfect candidate for a breast lift.
+Any woman who longs for the breasts she had before children or weight gain and loss can be a perfect candidate for a mastopexy.

 If you are planning to have more children, Dr. Saltz recommends postponing your breast lift — future pregnancy is likely to stretch the breasts again, nullifying the results of your lift.
-In case you do get pregnant, however, breast lifts normally don’t affect breastfeeding in most patients.
+In case you do get pregnant, however, a breast lift normally does not affect breastfeeding in most patients.

 Before your consultation with Dr. Saltz, it’s a good idea to do some research about the procedure.
 This should include reviewing before-and-after photos in our extensive gallery.
 Look for women with a body structure similar to yours.

-By the nature of the procedure, breast lifts decrease volume in the breasts.
+By the nature of the procedure, a mastopexy decreases volume in the breasts.
 Dr. Saltz will discuss this phenomenon with you during your consultation.
 You may opt to have breast augmentation performed during your breast lift to replace lost volume.
 This combination of the two procedures can effectively compensate for the “slipping” effect that can occur when implants are placed into sagging breasts.

-A mastopexy involves taking into consideration multiple factors, which you will discuss with Dr. Saltz in your consultation.
+A breast lift takes multiple factors into consideration, which you will discuss with Dr. Saltz during your consultation.
 These include your breast size and shape, the firmness of your breasts, the position of your areolae, and your skin’s elasticity.

 Most incision points are made surrounding the areolae, either vertically or horizontally.
 The three most common patterns are shown below:

-A typical breast lift procedure takes about three hours.
+A typical mastopexy procedure takes about three hours.